 1.1.
 This rule describes the standards and procedures for reappointment, promotion, and tenure in the College of Engineering and is supplemental to and consistent with the university Academic Tenure Policy.

 1.2.
 The College of Engineering and its constituent departments are committed to providing outstanding teaching, research, extension and service.
-Accordingly, departments are expected to give proper consideration to the performance of their faculty in the above areas as identified in their Statement of Faculty Responsibility when they are considered for reappointment, promotion, and tenure.
+Accordingly, departments are expected to give proper consideration to the performance of their faculty in the above areas as identified in their Statement of Faculty Responsibilities when they are considered for reappointment, promotion, and tenure.
 In addition to those individuals for whom a reappointment, promotion, or tenure decision is mandatory, each department shall also review all other eligible faculty each year to determine which individuals should be considered for any of the above personnel actions.